scottyphillips/pychonet/README.md

 'example_hvac.py' gives you an idea how to drive a HVAC directly from Python using this library.

-## Thanks
+## Hall of Fame
+Thanks to khcnz (Karl Chaffey) and gvs for helping refector the old code and contributing to testing.

+Thanks to Dick Swart, Masaki Tagawa, Paul, khcnz,  Kolodnerd, and Alfie Gerner for each contributing code updates to to the original 'mitsubishi_echonet' and therefore this library

 Thanks to Jeffro Carr who inspired me to write my own native Python ECHONET library for Home Assistant.
-I could not get his Node JS Docker container to work properly on Hass.io :-)
 Some ideas in his own repo got implemented in my own code.
 (https://github.com/jethrocarr/echonetlite-hvac-mqtt-service.git)

-Also big thanks to Futomi Hatano for open sourcing a high quality and extremely well documented ECHONET Lite library in Node JS that formed the basis of my reverse engineering efforts.
+Also big thanks to Futomi Hatano for open sourcing a well-documented ECHONET Lite library in Node JS that formed the basis of my reverse engineering efforts.
 (https://github.com/futomi/node-echonet-lite)